|Don’t have time to read the full article? Here are the highlights|

 TouchBistro also offers customers the flexibility to choose from several integrated payment processing partners, including big names such as Chase Merchant Services, TSYS, and Moneris.
 Having a long list of payment processing partners to choose from not only helps you end up with a better rate, but it also ensures you don’t get locked into a long-term contract with a payment processor that isn’t a good fit for your business model.

 Additionally, TouchBistro also offers its own in-house payment processing solution: TouchBistro Payments powered by Chase.
-Though currently only available to customers in the U.S., TouchBistro Payments is a great option for many restaurants because there are no long-term contracts and the fees are structured according to a cost plus pricing model.
+Though currently only available to customers in the U.S., TouchBistro Payments is a great option for many restaurants because the fees are structured according to a cost plus pricing model.

 The main benefit to a cost plus pricing model is that you pay a custom rate for each transaction, instead of a flat rate for all transactions – regardless of what type of card or method of payment your customers are using.
 Though this means that your credit card fees are a little less predictable, the tradeoff is that cost plus pricing generally ends up being the more budget-friendly option for restaurants.